 Chattanooga Boys Choir hosts community sing as part of #AVoice4Peace initiative

-On September 6, the Chattanooga Boys Choir hosted a community sing of Ukuthula, a South African call for piece.
+In 2017, the Chattanooga Boys Choir hosted a community sing of Ukuthula, a South African call for piece.
 This event was part of the #AVoice4Peace using song to raise awareness of peace in the community and around the world.
 Video of the event is included above and can also be found on the CBC FaceBook page.

 Are you interested in joining the Chattanooga Boys Choir?